-- Here are the overlapping time series graphs.
+Here are the overlapping time series graphs.
 The data show a definite correlation.
 The two quantities go up and down in near synchrony.

-- Here's the scatter plot of the two time-varying quantities plotted against one another.
+Here's the scatter plot of the two time-varying quantities plotted against one another.
 The data forms a dense cloud that is roughly oval shaped.
 The best fit line slices nicely through the data.

-- Temperature varies linearly with atmospheric carbon dioxide concentration.
-Low CO2 levels go with a cooler climate and high CO2 levels go with a warmer climate.
+Temperature varies linearly with atmospheric carbon dioxide concentration.
+Low CO2levels go with a cooler climate and high CO2levels go with a warmer climate.

-- What does our linear regression analysis predict given current carbon dioxide levels of about 400 ppm?
+What does our linear regression analysis predict given current carbon dioxide levels of about 400 ppm?

-The current consensus among working climate scientists is that the globe will warm +5 °C on average over the course of the Twenty-first Century.
+The current consensus among working climate scientists is that the globe will warm +5 °C on average over the course of the 21st century.
 The increase is expected to be smaller than average near the equator and greater than average near the poles.
 Since the Vostok ice cores were collected in Antarctica, our prediction of approximately +10 °C is right in line with those made by more sophisticated means.